Skip to main content

 Staking

-Staking is a fundamental component of Zenchain's Cross-Liquidity Consensus Mechanism (CLCM).
+Staking is a fundamental component of ZenChain's Cross-Liquidity Consensus Mechanism (CLCM).
 It involves locking up a certain amount of the network's native token, ZCX, as collateral to participate in network security and governance.
 Staking not only secures the network but also incentivizes participants through rewards and ensures that validators and nominators are aligned with the network's best interests.

 Eras and Sessions